 If your loved one has been the victim of abuse or neglect and has developed bedsores as a result, you may decide to hold the person or entity responsible for your loved one's injury accountable for their negligent actions by filing a personal injury lawsuit.
-Entering into the legal process can seem daunting and you may have questions about how a personal injury lawsuit works as well as what you can recover compensation for.
+Entering into the legal process can seem daunting and you may have questions about how a personal injury lawsuit works as well as how you can receive compensation.
+Dalli & Marino, LLP, are attorneys who specialize in cases surrounding, and advocates for. the elderly and their families in cases of neglect or other mistreatment in hospitals, nursing homes and other care facilities.

 Statute of Limitations for Bedsore Claims